-The camel is the desert ship and some features of adaptation in it
+The camel is the desert ship and some features of adaptation in it, Why is the camel best suited for desert life?

 The camel is an animal that can survive well in its surroundings.
 It is known as the ship of the desert.
 It is a herbivorous animal that has aided men in crossing vast desert lands with ease because of its remarkable adaptations to the hot and harsh surroundings.